Looking for answers on all things 5G? Here’s the ins, outs, and all the info you need...

 We’re working on rolling out 5G as fast as possible without rushing the process.
 We’ll be adding new cities, towns and destinations to our 5G roster all the time, with our aim to cover as much of the UK as possible.

-You can see the current shape of our 5G coverage at vodafone.co.uk/network/status-checker.
+You can see the current shape of our 5G coverage using our status checker.

 Do I need a new device?

 Yes you do.
-Qualcomm announced the first 5G modem for smartphones – the Snapdragon X50 – in 2016, while several new phones unveiled at Mobile World Congress 2019 in March boasted 5G capabilities.
+Vodafone, Ericsson and Qualcomm tested the first 5G modem for smartphones – the Qualcomm Snapdragon X50 – in 2019.

 Can I use 5G abroad?

-Whether you’re relaxing at home or travelling for work or pleasure, Vodafone consumer and business customers can now enjoy 5G roaming in more than 70 towns and cities across Europe, including 32 in the UK.
+Whether you’re relaxing at home or travelling for work or pleasure, Vodafone consumer and business customers can now enjoy 5G roaming in more than 100 locations across Europe.

 That’s because Vodafone 5G is now live across five countries – Spain, Germany, Italy, Republic of Ireland and the UK – and you can access our network at no additional cost, making Vodafone the perfect choice for your summer holidays or work trip.